 (ii) Their period of authorized stay in the United States in that status has not expired; and

-(2) Other qualified aliens who:
+(3) Other qualified applicants who:

 (i) Are currently maintaining status in the E, H, I, L, O, or P nonimmigrant category;